-^{}This data is based on a very small number of pupils and therefore may be statistically insignificant.
+\This data is based on a very small number of pupils and therefore may be statistically insignificant.

-Challenge number Detail of challenge 1 Attendance Attendance for disadvantaged learners for academic year 21/22 was 91.7% lower than that of their peers (95.3%) 2 Outcomes Assessments indicate that our Disadvantaged pupils are not attaining as well as their peers Only 50% of PP pupils achieved ARE or above in reading in July '22 compared to 68% of 'all' pupils.
+Challenge number Detail of challenge 1 Attendance Our attendance data has shown that the attendance of our disadvantaged children has been lower than for non-disadvantaged 2 Outcomes Assessments indicate that our Disadvantaged pupils are not attaining as well as their peers Only 50% of PP pupils achieved ARE or above in reading in July '22 compared to 68% of 'all' pupils.
 Only 50% of PP pupils achieved ARE or above in writing in July '22, compared to 76% of 'all' pupils.
-Only 50% of PP pupils achieved ARE or above in maths in July 22, compared to 65% of 'all' pupils With no disadvantaged pupils achieving GDS 3 Vocabulary gap Our assessments and observations indicate that vocabulary understanding and development is poorer among our disadvantaged pupils.
+Only 50% of PP pupils achieved ARE or above in maths in July 22, compared to 65% of 'all' pupils With no disadvantaged pupils achieving GDS 3 Vocabulary gap Early Reading and Vocabulary Knowledge.
+Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 4 Impact of COVID 19 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 5 Enrichment opportunities Our observations of and conversations with our disadvantaged pupils indicate that they have less opportunities beyond school and therefore have a reduced cultural capital, this impacts negatively on their ability to retain new knowledge